 It is important to distinguish between an ERP and WMS system to accurately gauge an ERP software for its efficacy in supply chain management.

-A warehouse management system (WMS) has a specific functionality catering to track, control, and process the stock and movement of products.
+A warehouse management software (WMS) has a specific functionality catering to track, control, and process the stock and movement of products.
 It oversees the inventory, storage, classification, allocations, shipments, warehouse capacity, cross-docking, and utilization of equipment.
 It may manage a single warehouse or different levels of warehouses in accordance with distribution networks.
 Mostly available as an on-premise solution, WMS is not equipped with tools to maintain stock levels such that excess and obsolete inventory is avoided.

 Enterprise Resource Planning or ERP is a business management software that facilitates real-time management of business processes in a centralized manner.
 Being a system of integrated applications, it integrates business strategy, manufacturing, supply chain, and development with sales and marketing in a single database.
 Essentially, an ERP-based software Solutions uses a common interface accessible to managers and operators.
 It comes with secure authorization channels to provide hierarchical access to enterprise data.

 The main advantage of ERP over WMS is integrated data collection, storage, and management with real-time access.
 Also, it comes with demand planning and forecasting tools to ensure the maintenance of adequate inventory and avoid excess/obsolete stocks.
-Available both as an on-premise and SaaS, it is cost-effective and efficient for warehouse management.
+Available both as an on-premise and SaaS, it is cost-effective and efficient for warehouse management solutions.

 Lets further reinstate the claim that ERP software works better for warehouse management by listing down its advantages for the same.